Are you on a <$10 budget? Or are you on a >$50 budget?

 Airline, hotel, or Airbnb gift cards ($$-$$$)

-Hey, I’m just throwing ideas out there.
 If they like traveling, they’ll love free/discounted trips and accommodation!
-If it’s hard thinking of a material thing, consider getting them an always appreciated gift card.
+If it’s hard thinking of a material present, consider getting them an always appreciated gift card.

 Cruise tickets ($$-$$$)